 How do additional or conditional forms work?

-When you create a registration page, you will by default create an "event details" page and a "main form" page that will always be visible to all the attendees that go through the registration process.
+A registration page is always made up of a landing page that includes the "event details", and a main form" page that will always be visible to all the attendees that go through the registration process, whether private (RSVP) or public (open) registration.

-You can add more forms (pages with form fields) to the registration process, beyond the "main form" page.
-These additional forms can be left visible to all attendees (like the "main form") or they can be conditional (i.e. only visible to attendees based on the responses that they provided in the main form) by applying targeting.
+You can add more forms (i.e. pages with form fields) to the registration process, beyond the "main form" page.
+These additional forms can be left visible to all attendees (like the "main form") or they can be conditional.

 Examples of how conditional forms can be used

-- Asking specific questions to the attendees of a hybrid event that are attending in-person (compared to those attending virtually): travel details, logistics for accommodation, food allergies. etc.
+- Asking only the attendees that are joining in-person or that answered YES to the RSVP, for their travel details, logistics for accommodation, food allergies, etc.

-- Displaying different legal documents based on your attendee's selected country during registration for the to accept.
+- Displaying different legal documents based on your attendee's selected country during registration for them to accept.

 Adding conditional forms

-By default, your registration page "main form" is already configured on the registration page, and has three mandatory fields: first name, last name, email address:
+By default, your registration page "main form" is already configured on the registration page, and (in the case of a public registration page) has three mandatory fields: first name, last name, email address:

 Let's imagine that you want to add a dropdown here in the main form, so that attendees have to choose between attending in-person or virtually.
 To do so, click on the Add a field + button and select the Attending field type: